Killing (Super)Algebras Associated to Connections on Spinors: Killing spinors and Killing (super)algebras

-where \(\comm{-}{-}\) in both expressions is a commutator.
-These conditions require some interpretation which depends on the structure on the bundle \(E\) in which the additional fermions take their values.
-If \(\eP\in\End\Sbundle\), so \(E\to M\) is the trivial line bundle, then the meaning of the expressions is clear.
-The same holds if \(E\) is simply the sum of such bundles.
-In the more general situation, we may interpret \(\eP\) as acting on \(\Sbundle\otimes E\) as \(\eP\otimes\Id_E\) and extend \(D\) to a connection on \(\Sbundle\otimes E\) which acts trivially on the second factor.
-In practice though, there may be some more natural interpretation in which these operations are ``twisted'' by some structure on \(E\).
+We previously discussed the integrability condition $R^D\epsilon=0$ for the existence of $D$-parallel spinors (see equation~\eqref{eq:D-curvature-def} and the subsequent discussion).
+In the case of constrained Killing spinors $\epsilon\in\fS_{D,\eP}$, this can be supplemented by further integrability conditions, the first-order such conditions being schematically (see, e.g., \cite{Gran2019}) $\comm{\eP}{\eP}\epsilon = 0$, \smash{$\widehat{D}\eP \epsilon := \comm{D}{\eP}\epsilon = 0$}, where~${\comm{-}{-}}$ in both expressions is a commutator.
+These conditions require some interpretation which depends on the structure on the bundle $E$ in which the additional fermions take their values.
+If $\eP\in\End\Sbundle$, so $E\to M$ is the trivial line bundle, then the meaning of the expressions is clear.
+The same holds if $E$ is simply the sum of such bundles.
+In the more general situation, we may interpret $\eP$ as acting on $\Sbundle\otimes E$ as $\eP\otimes\Id_E$ and extend $D$ to a connection on $\Sbundle\otimes E$ which acts trivially on the second factor.
+In practice though, there may be some more natural interpretation in which these operations are ``twisted'' by some structure on $E$.